thoughtram/blog/_posts/2016-10-13-two-way-data-binding-in-angular-2.md

 ---
 layout: post
-title:      "Two-way Data Binding in Angular 2"
+title: Two-way Data Binding in Angular 2
-imageUrl:   "/images/banner/two-way-data-binding-in-angular-2.jpg"
+imageUrl: /images/banner/two-way-data-binding-in-angular-2.jpg

-date: 2016-10-13
+date: 2016-10-13T00:00:00.000Z
+summary: >-

-summary: "Two-way data binding was one of the main selling points of Angular.
+  Two-way data binding was one of the main selling points of Angular.
 In Angular 2, we can build directives that implement two-way data binding.
-This article explains how!"
+This article explains how!
 categories:
   - angular
 tags:
   - angular2
   - forms
 author: pascal_precht
 topic: forms
+related_posts:
+  - Custom Form Controls in Angular 2
+  - Reactive Forms in Angular 2
+  - Template-driven Forms in Angular 2
+  - Custom Validators in Angular 2
+  - Resolving route data in Angular 2
+  - Angular 2 Animations - Foundation Concepts

 ---